Insights, playbooks, processes, guides, tools

 - Synergies & transformations in the future?

-- Strategies & pathways to create the future?
+- Strategies & pathways to create that future starting now?

 For a short introduction see the Synergistics – overview